Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: The GridPix

-As in a conventional Micromegas, a voltage difference between the mesh and the Timepix generates the electric field for the multiplication of the electrons originating for the primary ionization and drifting towards the readout structure.
-The resulting avalanche induces a charge in the pixels of the Timepix.
+A voltage difference between the mesh and the Timepix generates the electric field for the multiplication of the electrons originating from the primary ionization and drifting towards the readout structure.
+The resulting avalanche induces a charge signal in the pixels of the Timepix.
 The precise alignment of the holes with the pixels ensures that an electron entering one of the holes generates a signal only in the corresponding pixel.

-In our application we employ the recently developed readout of the Timepix ASIC through the RD51 Scalable Readout System (SRS)~\cite{SRS}, with a dedicated adapter card connected to one front-end concentrator card (FEC)~\cite{FEC}.
+In our application we employ the readout of the Timepix ASIC through the RD51 Scalable Readout System (SRS)~\cite{SRS}, with a dedicated adapter card connected to one front-end concentrator card (FEC)~\cite{FEC}.
 The acquisition can be externally triggered by an inverted-logic, low-voltage TTL signal.
 The signal duration determines the Timepix acquisition window.
-Besides returning the indices of the pixels that registered a signal over a preset threshold within the acquisition window, the ASIC can also provide timing information, operating in two alternative modes: in the time-of-arrival (TOA) mode, the Timepix returns the edge time of the collected signal for each fired pixel, measured backwards from the end of the trigger signal; in the time-over-threshold (TOT) mode, the duration of the signal is measured, which is proportional to the induced charge.
+Besides returning the indices of the pixels that registered a signal over a preset threshold within the acquisition window, the ASIC can also provide timing information, operating in two alternative modes: in the time-of-arrival (TOA) mode, the Timepix returns the edge time of the collected signal for each fired pixel, measured backward from the end of the trigger signal; in the time-over-threshold (TOT) mode, the duration of the signal is measured, which is proportional to the induced charge.